palbot-gg/docs/docs/setup.md

 ## 4. Test Your Setup

 - Use `/serverinfo` to test REST API connectivity.
+- Use `/palcon command:info` to test RCON connectivity.

 If both return results, your setup is complete!